xerial/sbt-sonatype/README.md

 The general steps for publishing your artifact to the Central Repository are as follows:

+ * `sonatypePrepare` to create a staging repository at Sonatype using `sonatypeSessionName` as a unique key.
- * `publishSigned` to deploy your artifact to staging repository at Sonatype.
+ * `publishSigned` to deploy your artifact to the staging repository.
  * `sonatypeRelease` do `sonatypeClose` and `sonatypePromote` in one step.
    * `sonatypeClose` closes your staging repository at Sonatype.
 This step verifies Maven central sync requirement, GPG-signature, javadoc and source code presence, pom.xml settings, etc.